Janice V Tramel, MS-HPE, PA-C Emeritus

 |Health Professions Education||College of Allied Health Professions |

 Janice Tramel, MS-HPE, PA-C Emeritus, is a California native who completed both a vocational nursing and registered nursing program prior to graduating from the USC Primary Care Physician Assistant Program in 1977.
-She joined the PA Program in September, 1979, and has held many positions within the Program: Clinical Coordinator, Assistant Program Director, Acting Program Director, Associate Director of CME Programs, Objective Structured Clinical Assessments (OSCA) Coordinator, and Course Director of Clinical Skills 2 & 3.
-Mrs. Tramel was the Director of Clinical Education from July 2013 through May 2017, overseeing the clinical curriculum, clinical site development and student placements.
-Mrs. Tramel assumed PA-C Emeritus status effective January 1, 2017.
+She joined the PA Program in September 1979, and has held many positions within the Program: Clinical Coordinator, Assistant Program Director, Acting Program Director, Associate Director of CME Programs, and the Director of Clinical Education from July 2013 through May 2017.
+Mrs. Tramel assumed PA-C Emeritus status with the NCCPA effective January 1, 2017.
+Currently, Mrs. Tramel is a clinical coordinator, course director for clinical rotations surgery and emergency medicine, and co-director of Clinical Skills III and IV.